In any performance-based program such as process safety, the work is never finished — there is always room for improvement.

 In practice, most of the developments in techniques for improving safety analysis are improvements of existing programs or techniques.
 For example, the hazards analysis technique LOPA (Layers of Protection Analysis) has seen widespread application in recent years.
 Yet it is basically a development of the well-established Fault Tree and Event Tree techniques.

 In order to understand how to develop more innovative ways of improving safety it is useful to distinguish between the words complicated and complex.
 Most safety work has been to do with complicated systems — the opportunities for major improvements lie with understanding complex systems.

 Process facilities consist of thousands of items that are connected to one another and that interact with one another.
 Yet, in spite of their size they are fundamentally understandable and predictable.
-For example, if a company builds a gas processing plant that operates successfully, then the owners know that a second plant built to the same design will also operate successfully.
+They are complicated, not complex.

 Most process safety work aims to understand and control this complication.
 The aim is to develop solutions that are both successful and repeatable.
 For example,

 - Once a method for writing operating procedures has been developed, then that method can be used throughout the organization for writing procedures for all types of facility and activity.

 - Once a hazards analysis team has identified how a pressure vessel may rupture they can apply that insight into the operation of all other pressure vessels.